 - OP1 and OP2 are two PLMN operators.

-- There is an overlap coverage between OP1 and OP2, which both provide mobile services to their subscribers on various bands.
+- There is an overlap coverage between OP1 and OP2, which both provide mobile communication services to their subscribers on various bands.

-- There are mutual agreements between OP1 and OP2 allowing them to provide services to the subscribers of the other network, in case it is not active in an area for low load.
-They define e.g. on a daily basis or specific locations a time when the coverage pooling starts and ends, and can include other parameters like preferred bands etc.
+- There are mutual agreements between OP1 and OP2 allowing them to provide communication services to the subscribers of the other network, in case it is not active in an area for low load.
+They define e.g. on a daily basis or specific locations a time when the communication servicepooling starts and ends, and can include other parameters like preferred bands etc.

 - OP3 operates an NPN dedicated to a factory around its campus, which is mainly used for IIoT purposes, but also for employees.